unoplatform/Uno.Wasm.Bootstrap/doc/features-additional-files.md

    </ItemGroup>
    ```

-Asset files: `wwwroot/uno-assets.txt` contains the package relative paths of the content files that were copied to the  `wwwroot` folder.
+Asset files: `dist/package_XXXX/uno-assets.txt` contains the package relative paths of the content files that were copied to the  `dist/package_XXXX` folder.
 It can be used to identify which assets are packaged with the application at runtime and avoid costly probing operations.
 Important: Will only contain files deployed in `UnoDeploy="Package"` mode.

 A few files extensions are excluded (`UnoDeploy="None")`by default such as `*.a`, `*.bc`.
  `.html` files are those named `web.config` will default to `UnoDeploy="Root"`.